-The data were collected from 50 patients of both genders.
+The data were collected from 100 patients of both genders.
 To develop the propensity score model, we used a multinomial logistic regression of the nominal three-category quality of life variable.
 The age, SF-12, education, sex, and race terms were entered into the model using restricted cubic splines for age, SF-12 PCS, and SF-12 MCS and interactions of sex with age and education.
-Approximately half of the patient participants (55%) equally valued QOL and LOL based upon the composite measure.
-Of those patients with a preference, quality of life was selected more commonly than length of life, 27% vs. 18%.